microsoft/GLUECoS/README.md

     This will not download/preprocess the QA dataset.
 For that, please check the next step

 5. The original QA dataset (Chandu et. al, 2018) contains contexts only for some examples.
 To obtain contexts for the rest, [DrQA](https://github.com/facebookresearch/DrQA) is used to obtain contexts from a Wikipedia dump.
-To run this, you will need atleast 20GB of disk storage and 16GB+ of RAM.
-Having a GPU will also help speed DrQA up.
+To run this, you will need atleast 20GB of disk storage (to store the wikidump) and 16GB+ of RAM (to run DrQA).
+DrQA uses pytorch, so having a GPU will help speed it up (although it isn't necessary).

+    First, install a suitable version of pytorch for your system.
+In most cases, a `pip install torch` should do

     To download and process the QA dataset, run the following command
     ```